-Precautionary Boil Water Notice - What Should You Do?
+Precautionary Boil Water Notice What Should You Do?

-[F PWS Name] [Telephone Contact Number] [Emergency Website] f during a hurricane, tropical storm or unforeseen emergency, our water system loses power and water pressure, we will issue a precautionary boil water notice (PBWN) to our customers. □ For a source PWS selling to consecutive systems, include the following: "Our water is bought and used by the following water suppliers and a boil water notice would also apply to [Purchase/Consecutive PWS name]" Water pressure keeps pollutants from entering the underground pipes that bring drinking water to your house or business.
+[PWS Name] [Telephone Contact Number] [Emergency Website]

+If during a hurricane, tropical storm or unforeseen emergency, our water system loses power and water pressure, we will issue a precautionary boil water notice (PBWN) to our customers. ☐ For a source PWS selling to consecutive systems, include the following: "Our water is bought and used by the following water suppliers and a boil water notice would also apply to [Purchase/Consecutive PWS name]" Water pressure keeps pollutants from entering the underground pipes that bring drinking water to your house or business.
 When the pressure is lost, contaminants can seep into the pipes.
 This might allow pathogens (disease-causing germs) into the water that can cause illness if one drinks it or prepares food or beverages with it.
-So, as a precaution, it is important to disinfect tap water to kill any bacteria or viruses that may have entered the water, or use an alternative source of water (bottled water). lowing methods: Bringing the water to Using a disinfecting common household tap water, then shak cloudy, use sixteen stand for 30 minutes that has 5% to 8% a ke it, and allow it to stand for 30 min (16) drops, about 1/4 teaspoon of b s.
-There should be a slight chlorine active ingredients.
-Use food grade of for one (1) minute, OR you should put eight (8) drops of 1/8 th teaspoon, into one (1) gallon of nutes before drinking.
-If the water is bleach instead of 8, shake it, and let it odor.
-Use common household bleach u can also buy comm ernative. ercial bottled water for consumptio n and food preparation as an
+So, as a precaution, it is important to disinfect tap water to kill any bacteria or viruses that may have entered the water or use an alternative source of water (bottled water). ☐ Under a boil water notice, water used for consumption can be disinfected by any one of the following methods: Boil: Bringing the water to a rolling boil and allow it to boil continuously for 1 minute.
+Using a disinfecting treatment: If you cannot boil water, you should put 8 drops of common household bleach (unscented) which is about 1/8th teaspoon, into 1 gallon of tap water, then shake it, and allow it to stand for 30 minutes before drinking.
+If the water is cloudy, use 16 drops, about 1/4 teaspoon of bleach instead of 8, shake it, and let it stand for 30 minutes.
+There should be a slight chlorine odor.
+Use common household bleach that has 5% to 8% active ingredients.
+Use food grade containers.
+Using water purification tablets or iodine.
+These are products that many sports and camping stores sell.
+Make sure to follow the directions provided. ☐ You can also buy commercial bottled water for consumption and food preparation as an alternative.
 Consumption includes brushing teeth, washing fruits and vegetables, and homemade ice.
 Tap water may be used for showering, baths, shaving and washing, so long as care is taken not to swallow or allow water in eyes or nose or mouth.
-Children and disabled individuals should have their bath supervised to ensure water is not ingested.
-The time spent bathing should be minimized.
-Though the risk of illness is minimal, individuals who have recent surgical wounds, are immunosuppressed, or have a chronic illness may want to consider using bottled or boiled water (that has cooled) for cleansing until the notice is lifted.
+Children and disabled individuals should have their bath supervised to ensure water to consider using bottled or boiled water (that has cooled) for cleansing until the notice is lifted.